ADHD Time Management Tips To Help People With ADHD Boost Attention And Functioning

 One of the areas of ADHD that tends to be discussed less frequently is how it can affect people’s relationship with time.

-Let’s look at a few time-related challenges a person with ADHD may encounter.
+Let’s look at a few challenges related to poor time management or perception that a person with ADHD or a learning disability may encounter.

 It can be natural to sense that time is passing quickly when you’re doing something fun or slowly when you’re doing something boring.
 For people with ADHD, however, this is often a chronic problem, regardless of whether they’re enjoying what they’re doing.
 This can be called “ADHD time blindness” and generally refers to difficulty with accurately perceiving and gauging time.
 People with ADHD often struggle to recognize how much time has passed or estimate how long tasks will take.